Welcome to the Food Rescue Partnership – a Quad Cities coalition that promotes rescuing food for its best possible use.

+Because in America, 40% of all the food produced is not consumed annually.
+It gets thrown away, even though in our area alone, 25.2% of Quad Citizens surveyed in the 2021 Community Health Assessment are food insecure.
 Hunger does not affect one type of person or one geographic location.
 Young or old.
 Rural or urban.
 Hunger affects 1 in 7 people throughout the United States.
-In our area alone, the River Bend Foodbank and its member agencies serve more than 16,500 men, women, and children each week according to the 2014 Hunger in America study.
-You can learn more about local hunger from the River Bend Foodbank’s Who We Serve page and through Feeding America’s Map the Meal Gap project.
+You can learn more about food insecurity through the Community Health Assessment and Feeding America’s Map the Meal Gap project.